Rapid Ransomware Payment & Decryption Statistics

 Rapid ransomware payments are typically a bit lower than the ransomware marketplace average.
 Rapid affects small to mid-sized sized organizations that have lower ability to pay relative to larger businesses.

-Rapid Ransomware incidents are much longer than other types of ransomware due to high ransom amounts demanded and the labor intensive nature of the decryption tool.
+Rapid Ransomware incidents are significantly shorter than other types of ransomware due to relatively low ransom amounts demanded and the straight-forward nature of the decryption tool.

 Average Length of a Rapid Ransomware Incident